bytemaster/bytemaster.github.io/_posts/2015-01-30-Can-MaidSafe-Decentralize-the-Internet.md

 # Economic Challenges

 The biggest issue that MaidSafe faces is designing their economic incentives properly.
 Most P2P networks suffer from a problem known as leaching.
-A leacher is someone who consumes resources (bandwidth) without contributing bandwidth or paying for it.
+A leecher is someone who consumes resources (bandwidth) without contributing bandwidth or paying for it.
 This is what makes systems like Freenet, Tor, and I2P so slow.

 If a P2P network can get the economic incentives right then free market competition will take over and provide the highest quality, lowest cost service possible.
 If you get the economic incentives wrong then the same free market competition will drive the service into the ground.